I love working with puppies, they are so adorable and sweet to train.

 - Get your puppy's favourite treat or toy.
 Hold it above his nose and move it upwards and backwards over his head.
 He should naturally move his body into the sit position.
 When he does, say the word "sit" and praise him.
 Not too much praise, because you don't want him all excited and running all over the place.
 It is as simple as that, all you need to do to reinforce this command is do it often and be consistent with the outcome: quick sit=praise; slow sit/slouch/sloppy=nothing.

-- Over a period of time, vary the length and location of the "sit" as this improves consistancy.
+- Over a period of time, vary the length and location of the "sit" as this improves consistency.
 As he gets better at the "sit," think of a word to release him from the "sit" position.
 Mine is "fun."
 He will love sitting there waiting to have some fun.
 One tip: Don't use "play" as your release word as it is too close to "stay" and will confuse him.

 - Practice is the key to this activity.
-Once you have him sitting for differing lengths of time and in different locations you can move onto the "stay" command, which we will now teach you.
+Once you have him sitting for differing lengths of time and in different locations, you can move on to the "stay" command, which we will now teach you.

 Training a Puppy to Stay on Command

 We should start by explaining the difference between "stay" and "wait," as this is very important.
-They seem to be very similar, but in puppy terms they mean two distinctly different activities.
+They seem to be very similar, but in puppy terms, they mean two distinctly different activities.

 When commanding your puppy to "stay" you are actually telling him to "stay put" and not to move under any circumstances until you come to him and release him from his position.
 Normally you would train him to "sit" and "stay," as this can prevent him from getting into danger.
-For example if he is away from you and is about to jump into a busy road, the "sit" and "stay" commands will keep him out of harm's way.
+For example, if he is away from you and is about to jump into a busy road, the "sit" and "stay" commands will keep him out of harm's way.

 The "wait" command however is used when you need him to stop temporarily.
-Maybe you are opening the garden gate and you want him to wait before going through.
+Maybe you are opening the garden gate, and you want him to wait before going through.
 This is when the "wait" command comes in handy.